More specifically this manuscript will discuss performance indicators in football from a scientific point of view.

 Type of competition (League vs. knock-out system)

 There is limited evidence of the type of competition on performance indicators.
 However, from coaching experience it seems warranted that one of the best teams will win a league (with consist performance over a long(er) period of time), while during a knock-out stage (like in national cups or international tournaments) it seems that the team with suppose to have lower performance also have a chance to win.
-Lagos et al. (51) stated for knockout stages the role of performance is less important, as there were no statistically significant differences in the performance obtained by winners and losers (51).
-However, other research (81) shows the importance of consistent performance over all games of a tournament.
+Research (34, 61) stated for knockout stages the role of performance indicators, is less important, compared to groups stage.
+There were no statistically significant differences in the performance obtained by winners and losers (61).
+However, other research (94) shows the importance of consistent performance over all games of a tournament.

 In the following paragraphs we would like to list (additional) others factors that will influence performance and therefore its indicators.

 Training (hours) experience

 Experienced players circulated the ball more in SSG resulting in longer offensive sequences from the entire team, while the non-experienced participants performed faster offensive sequences with a predominance of individual actions (1).